Anita Ortiz, CLASS OF 2017

-In her role at Viacom, Anita Ortiz partners closely with many departments to create effective employee engagement and workforce development programs that foster a culture of inclusiveness.
-It’s a path that she didn’t necessarily envision when she pursued a career in the entertainment industry after graduating from Princeton, but it’s a cause deeply rooted in her upbringing.
+In her role at Viacom, Anita Ortiz partners closely with departments including talent acquisition, learning and development, and corporate social responsibility to creative effective employee engagement and workforce development programs that foster a culture of inclusiveness.
+It’s a path that she didn’t necessarily envision when she pursued a career in the entertainment industry after graduating from Princeton with bachelor’s in politics, but it’s a cause that’s deeply rooted in her upbringing.

-While growing up, Ortiz’s father was in the military.
-So although she was born in South Carolina, she lived all over the Western Hemisphere: the East and West Coasts, Panama, and Colombia.
+When she was growing up, Ortiz’s father was in the military.
+So although she was born in South Carolina, she lived all over Western Hemisphere: the East Coast, West Coast, Panama, and Colombia.

 However, her work in inclusion isn’t the only rewarding part of her career at Viacom.
 After all, Ortiz pursued the entertainment industry for a reason.